craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Coalition City.md

 ### Food
 #### Meat
 Coalition City has no natural bounty of animals for domestication or hunting, nor the space necessary to develop such a bounty, leading its population to import prepared meats or live animals for slaughter.
-A large majority of this business comes from [[The Kingdom of Prosper]]'s cattle farms.
+A large majority of this business comes from [[The Kingdom of Prosper]]'s cattle farms, but most any meat could be found somewhere in the city.

 #### Dairy
-In similar circumstance to it
+In similar circumstance to its Meats, Coalition City's Dairy is mostly imported from outside its walls.
+Stable cheese is the most common and cheap form of dairy one can acquire, although milk can be imported at great expense from the north-east.

 #### Grain
+Rye is cheap, and imported en-mass from [[The Kingdom of Prosper]], making it the staple grain within the city.
+Potatoes and Maize are imported from the north and east, but these grains are considered a minor delicacy that is economically reserved for the upper classes.

 #### Fruit
+While space is a major issue for the farming population of Coalition City, some invasive species of vertically proficient and hearty fruits have proliferated

 #### Vegetable
 #### Spice and Oil
 #### Delicacy